yunuskorkmaz/docs.tr-tr/docs/visual-basic/programming-guide/concepts/expression-trees/how-to-modify-expression-trees.md

 ---
-title: 'Nasıl yapılır: Ifade ağaçlarını değiştirme (Visual Basic)' ms.date: 07/20/2015 ms.assetid: d1309fff-28bd-4d8e-a2cf-75725999e8f2
+title: 'Nasıl Yapılır: İfade Ağaçlarını Değiştirme' ms.date: 07/20/2015 ms.assetid: d1309fff-28bd-4d8e-a2cf-75725999e8f2
-ms.openlocfilehash: ac196b56f178659765437a97a25f46c04f8040fa
+ms.openlocfilehash: 12ccad6df7d6c7d91ebc290163db362eae173209
-ms.sourcegitcommit: 289e06e904b72f34ac717dbcc5074239b977e707
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: tr-TR
-ms.lasthandoff: 09/17/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "71054208"
+ms.locfileid: "74353755"
 ---
-# <a name="how-to-modify-expression-trees-visual-basic"></a>Nasıl yapılır: Ifade ağaçlarını değiştirme (Visual Basic)
+# <a name="how-to-modify-expression-trees-visual-basic"></a>How to: Modify Expression Trees (Visual Basic)

-Bu konu başlığı altında, bir ifade ağacının nasıl değiştirileceği gösterilmektedir. İfade ağaçları sabittir ve bu, doğrudan değiştirilemediği anlamına gelir.
-Bir ifade ağacını değiştirmek için, var olan bir ifade ağacının bir kopyasını oluşturmanız ve kopyayı oluşturduğunuzda gerekli değişiklikleri yapmanız gerekir.
-Sınıfını, <xref:System.Linq.Expressions.ExpressionVisitor> var olan bir ifade ağacında çapraz geçiş yapmak ve bulduğu her düğümü kopyalamak için kullanabilirsiniz.
+This topic shows you how to modify an expression tree.
+Expression trees are immutable, which means that they cannot be modified directly.
+To change an expression tree, you must create a copy of an existing expression tree and when you create the copy, make the required changes.
+You can use the <xref:System.Linq.Expressions.ExpressionVisitor> class to traverse an existing expression tree and to copy each node that it visits.

-## <a name="to-modify-an-expression-tree"></a>Bir ifade ağacını değiştirmek için
+## <a name="to-modify-an-expression-tree"></a>To modify an expression tree

-1. Yeni bir **konsol uygulaması** projesi oluşturun.
+1. Create a new **Console Application** project.

-2. Ad`System.Linq.Expressions` alanı `Imports` için dosyasına bir ifade ekleyin.
+2. Add an `Imports` statement to the file for the `System.Linq.Expressions` namespace.

-3. `AndAlsoModifier` Sınıfını projenize ekleyin.
+3. Add the `AndAlsoModifier` class to your project.

     ```vb
     Public Class AndAlsoModifier